 1. BookScouter

-BookScouter has a straightforward process of selling books.
+BookScouter has a straightforward process for selling books.
 After you have entered the book’s International Standard Book Number (ISBN) on the site, the platform will provide you with the lists of vendors willing to buy the book and the corresponding price they offer.
 As such, the more in-demand items you sell, the more cash you can make.

 BookScouter is a favorite website for students who want to save money for a textbook that can cost $300, only to be used once.
 Anyone pursuing a graduate degree, say a law student, can buy hardcovers and paperbacks at an affordable price.